Prema Clinic Massage

 Booking an appointment with a student massage therapist

-During the remainder of 2017, relaxation massage and therapeutic massage appointments are provided as follows:
+During 2018, relaxation massage and therapeutic massage appointments are provided as follows:

 Relaxation massage: Cost $20